younsl/idled/docs/cost-savings-calculation.md

 - Monthly Savings: 100 × $0.10 = $10.00 per month
 - This is regardless of how long the volume has been unused

+## S3 Bucket Analysis

+Idled analyzes S3 buckets to identify those that may be unused or underutilized.
+While S3 buckets have different cost considerations than EC2 or EBS resources, identifying idle buckets can help with:

+### Identification Criteria

+Idled considers a bucket "idle" if it meets one of these criteria:

+1. **Empty Buckets**: Buckets with no objects (0 objects)
+2. **No Recent Modifications**: Buckets with no modifications within the threshold period (default: 30 days)
+3. **No API Activity**: Buckets with no GetObject or PutObject requests in the last 30 days (requires CloudWatch metrics)

+### Analysis Information

+For S3 buckets, Idled shows:

+1. **Bucket Name**: The name of the S3 bucket
+2. **Region**: AWS region where the bucket is located
+3. **Objects**: Total number of objects in the bucket
+4. **Size**: Total storage used by the bucket
+5. **Idle Days**: Days since the last modification
+6. **Last Modified**: Date of the last object modification
+7. **Empty**: Whether the bucket has no objects
+8. **Usage**: Detected usage patterns and configurations:
+   - Recently Modified: Modified within last 30 days
+   - Website: Configured for static website hosting
+   - Policy: Has bucket policy
+   - Events: Has event notifications
+   - Static Content: High read, low write access pattern
+   - API usage statistics

+### Cost Considerations

+While Idled does not currently calculate exact S3 cost savings, potential savings from idle S3 buckets include:

+1. **Storage Costs**: Removing unused data
+2. **API Request Costs**: Fewer GET/PUT operations
+3. **Data Transfer Costs**: Less data transferred out
+4. **Lifecycle Management**: Potential savings from moving data to cheaper storage classes

+### Progress Indicators

+For S3 operations that may take a long time (especially for buckets with millions of objects), Idled displays real-time progress information:

+1. **Bucket discovery**: Shows total bucket count
+2. **Region filtering**: Shows which buckets belong to the target region
+3. **Analysis progress**: Shows which bucket is currently being analyzed
+4. **Completion summary**: Shows total buckets processed

 ## Price Data Sources

 Idled collects pricing information from: